ShantelJohnson/WSU-SIP/onboarding-curriculum/campus-chatbot/Deployment-Guide.md

 ### 1. Replace Lambda Function Code

+- ⚠️ **Critical Steps**:
+   - Ensure the KNOWLEDGE_BASE_ID is correct (this information can be found in the Amazon Bedrock Console --> Build --> Knowledge Bases).
-- ⚠️ **Critical Step**: Ensure the model ARN is correct and uses the inference profile ID for Nova Pro.
+   - Ensure the model ARN is correct and uses the inference profile ID for Nova Pro (Amazon Bedrock Console --> Infer --> Cross-region Inference).

 ### 2. Confirm IAM Permissions